dbt-labs/docs.getdbt.com/website/docs/faqs/models/configurable-model-path.md

 ---
 title: Can I store my models in a directory other than the `models` directory in my project?
+Description: “How to name models directory”
 sidebar_label: 'How to name models directory'
+id: configurable-model-path

 ---

 <Changelog>